-Note: Properties can be the lvalue of an op=, ++, or - operator if they return a ref.
+Note: A property can be the left-hand side of an op=, ++, or - operator if it returns a ref.

 The built in properties .sizeof, .alignof, and .mangleof may not be declared as fields or methods in structs, unions, classes or enums.